hindercanrun/wadify/Docs/WadFile.md

 and just like that, you've learnt pretty much this entire format, atleast the basics of it.

 things to note:
-- endianness impacts the file (not a shocker)
+- endianness impacts the file (not a shocker).
-- all wad's by 3arc are in big endian (except for PC server's for some reason, maybe locally built is auto set to little endian)
+- all wad's by 3arc are in big endian (except for PC server's for some reason, maybe local build? is auto set to little endian)
 - expanding on the above point: the game can also load big endian wad's, it'll just convert it to little endian during run time.
 - 3arc used a linker that pulled from a zone_source type folder to link together the assets.
 - if your wad is at all invalid, then you cannot play online at all.